U.S. Route 59 in Texas: Future

+In 1991, Intermodal Surface Transportation Efficiency Act designated US 59 in Texas as a High Priority Corridor #18 for future Interstate Highway 69 being the designation as an extension of Interstate 69 out of Michigan and Indiana, with it being High Priority Corridor #20.
+I-69 east of Tenaha will follow US 84 to Louisiana state line then will be built on new alignment from there.

-US 59 is in the process of being upgraded between Laredo & Victoria, to become I-69W; Between Victoria & Tenaha, as I-69; and Tenaha & Texarkana, I-369.
+Most of US 59 is in the process of being upgraded between Laredo & Victoria, to become I-69W; Between Victoria & Tenaha, as I-69; and Tenaha & Texarkana, I-369.
 Segments of I-69 are currently designated: I-69W runs between Mexico and I-35, I-69 runs through the Houston Metro, and a segment of I-369 exists on the west side of Texarkana.
-The entire I-69 project in Texas does not have a completion date but according to AASHTO rules should be within 25 years of initial signage for each Segment of Independent Utility.
+Some cities are going to be bypassed, dubbed as "relief routes," such Diboll, the Diboll bypass is under construction and is scheduled for completion in 2025.
+US 59 was redesignated on the unfinished bypass on May 25, 2023 with the former alignment becoming Bus.
+US 59-H. A bypass for Corrigan started construction in late 2022 and is scheduled for completion in 2028.
+More projects for future I-69 corridors are planned but not in the works as the entire I-69 project in Texas does not have dedicated funding to complete the entire project.

 Exit list

 Business routes

-US 59 has ten signed business routes in Texas, between Carthage and its southern terminus in Laredo.
+US 59 has thirteen designated business routes in Texas, between Marshall and its southern terminus in Laredo.